 Several factors can affect your child custody efforts in Ohio, and local nuances in the counties around Columbus can create complications if you are not prepared.
 Here’s a guide to help you secure child custody in Franklin County.

-When you’re going through a divorce or need to create boundaries with your children’s other parent, you need to develop a custody plan that will explain where the children will stay and when.
+When you’re going through a divorce in Columbus or need to create boundaries with your children’s other parent, you need to develop a custody plan that will explain where the children will stay and when.
 Your plan should also discuss who can make important decisions in their lives, and who can visit them.

 There are several forms of custody in Ohio.
 Sole physical custody, legal custody, joint legal custody, and shared custody are some of the ways custody can be distributed between parents in Franklin County.
 Your child custody attorney can help you determine the plan that best fits your needs.